18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

 - Experience working on and leading a cross-functional team in an agile or iterative environment
 - Experience with content strategy or design methodologies.
 For example:  information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design
 - Experience participating in the design, development, and delivery of digital products, platforms, or services
 - Experience participating in content strategy or design sessions or workshops

-**GS13 qualifications:**
-- Experience collaborating on design, content strategy, or service design projects and initiatives
-- Experience using design methodologies such as information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design
-- Experience in designing and/or developing digital products, platforms, or services
-- Experience with iterative or agile methodologies
-- Experience participating in content strategy or design sessions or workshops